Yakovlev MC-21: Design

-The design is based on the never-realized, twin-engine Yakovlev Yak-242 as a development of the three-engine Yakovlev Yak-42.
+The design is based on the never-released, twin-engine Yakovlev Yak-242 as a development of the three-engine Yakovlev Yak-42.

 Airframe

 United Aircraft Corporation (UAC) subsidiary AeroComposit, a Russian firm, developed the vacuum infusion process to produce the wingbox and wing panels.

 The vertical and horizontal fins and wingbox are also composite and the high aspect ratio wing is a supercritical airfoil.

 The MC-21 design is more innovative than the C919: it is the only airliner with a carbon fibre wingbox made with resin infused dry fibre, cured in an oven out of autoclave.
 The initial design included roughly 33% composite materials, increasing to 40–45% with the composite wing.

 By January 2019, U.S. sanctions against Russia had interrupted the supply of foreign raw materials, on which the UAC relied to produce the composite parts.
 The UAC started looking for either domestically produced or Chinese replacements, maintaining that the wing box and consoles would still consist of polymeric composites.
 By then, a metal wing was "no longer on the agenda" according to the Central Aerohydrodynamic Institute (TsAGI).
 In March 2019, AeroComposit reported that it had produced the first fuselage centre section and wing box from domestic materials.

 AeroComposite a subsidiary of UAC developed and produced an all carbon fibre wing for the MC-21.

 The fuselage of the MC-21 is mostly made of lightweight aluminium–lithium alloy, which accounts for 40% of the airframe's structural weight.

 It is 11 cm wider than the A320/C919 and 27 cm wider than the 737, for a 24 in aisle allowing passing others or a trolley.

 Its 79.25 t MTOW is the same as the almost 5 m (16.5 ft.) shorter A320neo and is 3 t lighter than the almost 3 m shorter 737-8, for similar two-class layouts of 162 to 165, while the 737-8 and A320neo have 200 nmi more range.
 The MC-21-300 has a capacity of 132–163 passengers in a two-class configuration and a capacity of 165–211 in a single class.